Is your shift lock release stuck? Learn how to fix it!

 If the solenoid does not get a signal from the brake pedal signal, it won’t release the shifter.
 Thus, the components that control the shifter along are the ignition switch, the shift interlock solenoid, and the stop and brake lights.

-How to Use Shift Lock Release
+How to Release a STUCK Shift Lock Release

 If any component listed above that controls the shifter malfunctions, you may not be able to move out of park.
 Your car will also be stuck in park if your battery dies.